jurgen-kluft/AoC_2017/README.md

 # AoC
-Advent of Code (December 2015) in Golang
+Advent of Code (December 2017) in Golang
-First time using Go